Skip to main content

 .1401 Purpose; Definitions

 (a) The Client Security Fund of the North Carolina State Bar was established by the Supreme Court of North Carolina pursuant to an order dated August 29, 1984.
 The fund is a standing committee of the North Carolina State Bar Council pursuant to an order of the Supreme Court dated October 10, 1984, as amended.
-Its purpose is to reimburse, in whole or in part in appropriate cases and subject to the provisions and limitations of the Supreme Court's orders and these rules, clients who have suffered financial loss as the result of dishonest conduct of lawyers engaged in the private practice of law in North Carolina, which conduct occurred on or after January 1, 1985.
+Its purpose is to reimburse, in whole or in part in appropriate cases and subject to the provisions and limitations of the Supreme Court's orders and these Rules, clients who have suffered financial loss as the result of misuse of entrusted property by attorneys engaged in the private practice of law in North Carolina, which conduct occurred on or after January 1, 1985.

 (b) As used herein the following terms have the meaning indicated.

-(1) "Applicant" shall mean a person who has suffered a reimbursable loss because of the dishonest conduct of an attorney and has filed an application for reimbursement.
+(1) "Applicant" shall mean a person who has suffered a reimbursable loss and has filed an application for reimbursement.

-(2) "Attorney" shall mean an attorney who, at the time of alleged dishonest conduct, was licensed to practice law by the North Carolina State Bar.
-The fact that the alleged dishonest conduct took place outside the state of North Carolina does not necessarily mean that the attorney was not engaged in the practice of law in North Carolina.
+(2) "Attorney" shall mean an attorney who, at the time of alleged conduct resulting in a reimbursable loss, was licensed to practice law by the North Carolina State Bar.
+The fact that the alleged conduct took place outside the state of North Carolina does not necessarily mean that the attorney was not engaged in the practice of law in North Carolina.

 (3) "Board" shall mean the Board of Trustees of the Client Security Fund.